 Pay-out of the excess sick-leave accrual will be paid on the last pay date in July, following each fiscal year-end.
 The rate used to calculate the payment will be the pay rate in effect on June 30 for the fiscal year then ended.

 Payout of Sick Leave upon Retirement

-Upon retirement from Columbia College, eligible employees will receive a pay out of all sick leave accrual, not to exceed the maximum accrual, at the rate of 50%.
+Upon retirement from Columbia College, eligible employees will receive a payout of all sick leave accrual, not to exceed the maximum accrual of 720 hours, at the rate of 50%.
 For purposes of this policy only, “retirement” is defined as a voluntary separation of employment, ten (10) years of continuous employment, and an employee achieving the minimum age of 55.
 Employees whose employment ended involuntarily are excluded from receiving any payout of sick leave upon termination.

-All regular full-time employees are eligible for a maximum of three (3) days of paid leave following the death of a member of their immediate family or of their spouse's or domestic partner’s immediate family.
+All regular full-time employees are eligible for a maximum of three (3) days of paid leave following the death of a member of their immediate family or of their spouse or domestic partner’s immediate family.
 The death of an immediate family member is to include the death of a spouse or domestic partner, child, parent, sibling, grandparent or grandchild.
 Individual circumstances regarding the use of up to one day of paid bereavement leave may be granted by the employee's immediate supervisor if the employee wishes to attend the funeral of an individual other than an immediate family member.
 There is no limit to the number of times an employee may use bereavement leave per fiscal year.
 Employees are not eligible for bereavement leave if on an unpaid Leave of Absence when the bereavement occurs.
-Employees may be required to provide information regarding the reason for leave.
+Employees may be required to provide documentation to receive paid bereavement leave.

 Conditions of Leave